alperyazar/ayazar.dev/docs/source/about.md

 *"Full Stack Electronics" Engineer*
 ```

-I got my BSc and MSc degrees from the same department,
+I earned my BSc and MSc degrees from the same department,
 [METU](https://www.metu.edu.tr/) EEE, in 2012 and 2015, respectively.
 My
-master's thesis was about statistical signal processing.
-In the past, I was
+master's thesis focused on statistical signal processing.
+As a PhD candidate, I
-working on FPGA accelerated cloud computing as PhD candidate.
-At the work, most
+worked on FPGA-accelerated cloud computing.

-of the time I work on FPGA/embedded related stuffs.
-I am also experienced in
+At work, I mainly focus on FPGAs and embedded systems.
+I also have experience in
-analog/digital circuit and PCB design.
+analog/digital circuit design and PCB design.

-I love spending my time on electronics and computers since I was 10.
-I like
+I've been passionate about electronics and computers since I was 10.
+I enjoy
-doing projects, reading blogs/projects/codes, watching videos and attending
+working on projects, reading blogs, exploring code, watching technical videos,
-courses/webinars, publishing papers and doing other geeky things.
-I am a big fan
+attending courses and webinars, publishing papers, and engaging in other geeky
-of free and open source projects and initiatives 🐧.
-Besides, I like music and
+activities.
+I'm a big supporter of free and open-source projects 🐧.

-musical instruments 🎵.
+Besides technology, I also love music and musical instruments 🎵.

 ## ✉️ Contact